gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 **User Interviews**:
 - "How do you currently handle [workflow your product addresses]?"
 - "What concerns do you have about changing your current process?"
-- "When you think about adopting new tools, what typically worries you?"
+- "When you think about adopting new tools, what typically concerns you?"

 **Behavioral Analytics**:
 - Refusal: Low login frequency, incomplete onboarding